openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 # Query Device Properties - Configuration {#openvino_docs_OV_UG_query_api}

-The OpenVINO™ toolkit supports inferring with several types of devices (processors or accelerators).
+The OpenVINO™ toolkit supports inference with several types of devices (processors or accelerators).
 This section provides a high-level description of the process of querying of different device properties and configuration values at runtime.

 OpenVINO runtime has two types of properties:
 - Read only properties which provide information about the devices (such as device name, termal, execution capabilities, etc.) and information about the `ov::CompiledModel` to understand what configuration values were used to compile the model with.
-- Mutable properties which are primarily used to configure `ov::Core::compile_model` process and affect final inference on the specific set of devices.
-Such properties can be set globally per device via the `ov::Core::set_property` or locally for particular model in the `ov::Core::compile_model` and the `ov::Core::query_model` calls.
+- Mutable properties which are primarily used to configure the `ov::Core::compile_model` process and affect final inference on a specific set of devices.
+Such properties can be set globally per device via `ov::Core::set_property` or locally for particular model in the `ov::Core::compile_model` and the `ov::Core::query_model` calls.

-OpenVINO property is represented as a named constexpr variable with a given string name and type.
-The example below:
+An OpenVINO property is represented as a named constexpr variable with a given string name and a type.
+The following example represents a read-only property with a C++ name of `ov::available_devices`, a string name of `AVAILABLE_DEVICES` and a type of `std::vector<std::string>`:
 ```
 static constexpr Property<std::vector<std::string>, PropertyMutability::RO> available_devices{"AVAILABLE_DEVICES"};
 ```
-represents a read-only property with a C++ name `ov::available_devices`, a string name `AVAILABLE_DEVICES` and a type `std::vector<std::string>`.

 Refer to the [Hello Query Device С++ Sample](../../../samples/cpp/hello_query_device/README.md) sources and the [Multi-Device execution](../multi_device.md) documentation for examples of using setting and getting properties in user applications.

 ### Get a Set of Available Devices

-Based on read-only property `ov::available_devices`, OpenVINO Core collects information about currently available devices enabled by OpenVINO plugins and returns information, using the `ov::Core::get_available_devices` method:
+Based on the `ov::available_devices` read-only property, OpenVINO Core collects information about currently available devices enabled by OpenVINO plugins and returns information, using the `ov::Core::get_available_devices` method:

 @sphinxtabset